-- Because microlearning content addresses only 1-2 learning objectives, courses, on an average, yield 4-5 learned takeaways.
+- Because microlearning content addresses only 1-2 learning objectives, courses, on average, yield 4-5 learned takeaways.

 According to the findings of a survey on Learning and Development professionals, a whopping 94% said that they prefer microlearning to traditional time-consuming eLearning courses because their learners prefer it (Boyette, 2012).
-The C-suite too has realized the efficacy of microlearning in addressing the needs of Millennial learners.
-Read about this experiment to gauge learner preferences.
+The C-suite too has realized the efficacy of microlearning in addressing the needs of modern learners.

 Millennial learners demand that training is